TiraLabra/TiraLabra/Docs/Maaritteludokumentti.md

 # Implementation goals

+The goal of this product was to reimplement the MD5 module deprecated in Python 2.5.
+I didn't plan anything else beforehand except that it would follow the Python object style which is documented.

-This implementation will focus on code clarity and the internals workings on MD5 - speed is not a primary concern.
+This implementation will focus on code clarity and the internal workings on MD5 - speed is not a primary concern.
 Because Python is a high level language and as such is clearly a lot slower than many other languages.

 With this implementation, data is mostly represented as a string of binary numbers.
 This helps with the abstraction of the algorithm, but will probably be slower compared to using Python's byte literals for example.